yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 📖 Educations
-- *2024.12 -        *, School of Computer and Information Systems, **Singapore Management University**.
-Visiting Research Scholar.
-- *2022.09 -        *, School of Computer and Information Technology, **Shanxi University**.
+- *2022.09 -        *, School of Computer and Information Technology, Shanxi University.
 Ph.D.
 Student.
+- *2024.12 - 2025.06*, School of Computer and Information Systems, Singapore Management University.
+Visiting Research Scholar.
-- *2020.09 - 2022.06*, School of Computer and Information Technology, **Shanxi University**.
+- *2020.09 - 2022.06*, School of Computer and Information Technology, Shanxi University.
 Master Student.
-- *2016.09 - 2020.06*, School of Computer and Information Technology, **Shanxi University**.
+- *2016.09 - 2020.06*, School of Computer and Information Technology, Shanxi University.
 Undergraduate.
+- *2013.09 - 2016.06*, No.1 Middle School of Xiangfen.
+High school student.

 # 💬 Presentation
 - [May.
 2025], we share our work by an oral presentation on [DASFAA2025](https://dasfaa2025.github.io/). \| [\[video\]](https://yunxiaomr.github.io/) \| [\[slide\]](https://yunxiaomr.github.io/)